e-doschechnikova/20VanillaProjects/readme.md

-# 20 проектов HTML, CSS, JS - в которых показаны возможности нативного JS при создании приложений.
+# 20 HTML, CSS, JS projects - which show the possibilities of native JS when creating applications.